 Each substance tested in a triple or quad screening gives you different information about possible problems.
 Together, these results give the best information.
 These screening tests look for the amount of:

 Your doctor will look at the levels of these substances—along with your age and other factors—to see if your baby has a higher-than-average chance of having a birth defect.

 How is it done?

 A simple blood test is all that's needed for these tests.

 The health professional taking a sample of your blood will:

 A screening test shows the chance that a baby has a certain birth defect.
 The accuracy of a screening test is based on how often the test correctly finds a birth defect.

 With the triple or quad test, there is a chance of getting a false-positive test result.
 This means that the test could show a problem when the baby doesn't have the problem.
-A false-positive result is more and more likely the closer a woman gets to age 40.
 A false positive may be more likely with the triple screening than the quad screening.